renpy/renpy/sphinx/source/label.rst

 There are two kinds of labels: *global* and *local* labels.
 Global labels live in one global scope shared across all project files and thus should have unique names per game.
-Local labels logically reside inside the scope of the global label they are declared in, which extends until the next global label in the same block.
+Local labels logically reside inside the scope of the global label they are declared in.
+The scope of a global label extends from one global label to the next, and does not consider the indentation of the lines.

 To declare a local label, prefix its name with `.`.
 For example::